 Walk On was designed by Hanson Chan for the fashion brand Wang & Lynch.
-Communicating a radical perspective to eras that he was inspired by was the main intention of Chan.
+Communicating a radical perspective to eras that he was inspired by was his main intention of Chan.
 Art Deco’s bold shapes and straight lines and Art Nouveau’s organic aesthetic were his main inspiration.
-The simple shapes and retro-feel make it to be used flexibly.
+The simple shapes and retro-feel make it be used flexibly.

 This logo font is best suited for a nostalgic and decorative spin on a lifestyle-focused brand.

 9. Neue Swift

 A striking type with large serifs, Neue Swift is adorned with large counters and letters producing a particularly strong horizontal flow.
 Words and lines in this typeface look separated making it an ideal choice for wordy logos.

 This logo font is best suited for financial, health, or non-profit industries.